- HTLV-1 is a virus that can infect your blood.

 Adult T-cell leukaemia-lymphoma usually happens later in life.

 There are 4 sub-types of adult T-cell leukaemia/lymphoma.
 Your symptoms will depend on the type you have.

 - a swollen liver and spleen (may cause bloating and a painful stomach)

 Only a few people with HTLV-1 infection will develop HAM/TSP — less than 3 in 100 people.

 - lower back pain

-- inability to control their bladder or bowels
+- not being able to control your bladder (wee) or bowels (poo)

 Learn more here about the development and quality assurance of healthdirect content.